decentralized-identity/hub-reference/README.md

 The reference implementation in this repo serves an identity hub as a simple HTTP web server using NodeJS and Express.
 MongoDB is used for data persistence.

+To learn more about identity hubs, check out the [identity-hub repo](https://github.com/decentralized-identity/identity-hub).

 ## Run an identity hub

 Follow these instructions to run an identity hub on your local machine: